SciKit-Surgery/scikit-surgerybard/doc/02_0_Build_Your_Own_Systems.rst

 if you don't have administrative permissions.

-Another method to get BARD and all its dependant packages is
+:underline:`Another method to get BARD and all its dependant packages is the following`
 ::
   git clone https://weisslab.cs.ucl.ac.uk/WEISS/SoftwareRepositories/SNAPPY/scikit-surgerybard.git